 - have already taken place

-- are being held outside of 12 21
+- are being held outside of 11 26 March 2023

-March 2022

 - would be more appropriately supported through an alternative funding source

 - are solely for fundraising activities

-- are taking place outside of Western Australia
+- · are taking place outside of Western Australia

 - are primarily of a religious nature

 - celebrate national days, independence days or commemorative events.

-Applications from organisations with outstanding funding reporting with the Office of Multicultural Interests (OMI) or the Department of Local Government, Sport and Cultural Industries (DLGSC) may not be considered for assessment.
+Applications from organisations with outstanding funding reporting with DLGSC may not be considered for assessment.